Gerwyn Price: 2026

+After winning his opening match 3–0 against Adam Gawlas, Price exited the 2026 World Championship in the second round, suffering a shock 3–0 defeat to Wesley Plaisier.
+At the World Masters, he missed a match dart to reach the final of the tournament, losing 5–4 in the semi-finals to eventual champion Luke Littler.
+He won his first title of the year at Players Championship 6, defeating Andrew Gilding 8–1 in the final.
+He reached the semi-finals of the UK Open in March, where he was beaten 11–8 by James Wade.

+Price became the second player to win ten European Tour titles, after Michael van Gerwen, with his victory at the European Darts Grand Prix, where he triumphed 8–6 against Ross Smith in the final.
+He achieved two nightly wins during the Premier League, earning victories on nights two and nine.
+He qualified for the play-offs by finishing the league stage in fourth place with 26 points.
+On Finals Night on 28 May, he staged a comeback from 9–4 down to take Luke Littler to a deciding leg, but lost the semi-final match 10–9.
+At the World Matchplay, Price reached his first major singles final since 2023 by defeating Gian van Veen 17–10 in the semi-finals.
+He lost the final 18–9 to Littler, but rose to world number four and reclaimed his position as the Welsh number one by overtaking Jonny Clayton.

 Boxing

 On 16 February 2022, Price announced on Instagram his debut boxing fight which was originally scheduled for 9 April 2022 against Rhys Evans at Valley Tavern, Blackwood, Wales.
 The boxing fight was later delayed due to injury and scheduled for 13 May 2022.
-Price later announced he would no longer be taking part in the event stating “I’ve pulled out of boxing now.
-On medical advice, I’ve been advised not to do it."
+Price later announced he would no longer be taking part in the event stating "I've pulled out of boxing now.
+On medical advice, Ive been advised not to do it."

 Price called out YouTuber-turned-professional boxer Jake Paul to a fight after claiming he could knock Paul out with one single punch.
 Price revealed that Paul responded back to his callout, asking him to "name a price."